 - Get lawyers professional liability insurance: Even the best attorneys can run into problems and errors do happen.
 Sometimes even with the best communication skills and even the best possible result for your client, you will get sued for attorney malpractice.
 It’s highly recommended that you protect your law practice and your personal assets with attorney malpractice insurance.

-- If you get sued: Notify you Lawyers Professional Liability Insurance carrier as soon as practical.
-Many attorney malpractice insurance policies have deadlines and spell out exactly how claims are reported go the carrier.
+- If you get sued: Notify your Lawyers Professional Liability Insurance carrier as soon as practical.
+Many attorney malpractice insurance policies have deadlines and spell out exactly how claims are reported to the carrier.
 Make sure to follow those guidelines.
 Consult your agent if you have any questions on claims reporting.